09

 An important consequence of the above rule is that something might be alive for reasons that require looking through a chain of WeakMap entries.
 You might have a WeakMap entry value that is itself a WeakMap.
 Or the value is used as a key in the same or another WeakMap.
 This complicates the simple marking GC implementation, which is: start from a set of objects known to be live, and mark everything that they contain (or can directly reach in any way) as live, recursively.

 With WeakMaps, when you mark some object as being live, you don’t know whether it might be a key in some random WeakMap out there.
-Or perhaps you do, because you’ve cleverly set a bit on everything used as a WeakMap key—but this does you no good, because you also need to know whether any of the WeakMaps the key is in are themselves alive, and you may not have figured that out yet.
+Or perhaps you do, because you’ve cleverly set a bit on everything used as a WeakMap key—but this does you little good, because you also need to know whether any of the WeakMaps the key is in are themselves alive, and you may not have figured that out yet.

 The simple solution: mark everything normally, but collect a list of all of the WeakMaps you discover to be live.
 Then loop through all of their entries, check each key to see if it’s alive, and if so mark its corresponding value as live.